jksingh07/Image-caption-generator/README.md

 - **Image Captioning**: Recognising different types of objects in an image and creating a meaningful sentence that describes that image to visually impaired persons.
 - **Text to Speech Conversion**: Converting the generated sentence into audio form for easy access to the visually impaired.

-## Introduction
-The basic working of the project is that the features are extracted from the images using pre-trained VGG16 model and then fed to the LSTM model along with the captions to train.
-The trained model is then capable of generating captions for any images that are fed to it.

 ## Dataset
 The dataset used here is the FLICKR 8K which consists of around 8091 images along with 5 captions for each images.
 If you have a powerful system with more than 16 GB RAM and a graphic card with more than 4 GB of memory, you can try to take FLICKR 30K which has around 30,000 images with captions.